ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 Return value:

-Always 0.
-Check LastError property to see if the method was completed successfully.
+Always returns 0.
+Check the LastError property to see if the method completed successfully.

 Example: